 Feeling the compulsion to eat is a type of behavioral addiction.
 Many reasons can bring this on, but without treatment, it can be a problem for physical and mental health.
-At Alina Lodge, we offer a range of treatment options to help this and other types of behavioral addiction.
+At Alina Lodge, we offer a range of eating disorder treatment options to help this and other types of behavioral addiction.

 What Is a Binge Eating Disorder?